Sienci-Labs/Resources/laserbeam/lb-software/ytsb-lb-offsets-in-gsender.md

 </ul>
 &nbsp;
 <ul>
-  <li>Thus, you might think of entering your offset value as a positive number. <b><i>However, this isn’t correct</i></b><i>.</i> You would actually want your offset value to be <b><i>negative</i></b>.
-To illustrate this, let’s look at how the visualizer would display the router/spindle and laser during this process.
+  <li>Thus, you might think of entering your offset value as a positive number. <b><i>However, this isn't correct</i></b><i>.</i> You would actually want your offset value to be <b><i>negative</i></b>.
+To illustrate this, let's look at how the visualizer would display the router/spindle and laser during this process.
 Before you do anything, assuming you have already set your workpiece origin, your router/spindle will be displayed on the origin point of the visualizer as shown below: </li>
 </ul>
 &nbsp;